paulsturgess/paulsturgess.github.io/source/_posts/2013-05-10-using-rubymotion-to-provision-an-app-onto-your-iphone.markdown

 You only need to do this once for each device, but you'll need to know the UDID for each one.

-I decided to install a handy free app (simply called UDID) that emails you this reference and a host of other info straight from your iPhone.
-There are loads of free apps that do similar things on the App Store.
+You can get your UDID by plugging your iPhone into your computer via a USB cable and firing up Xcode.
+It's labelled as `Identifier` on the details screen that lists the model and serial number etc.

 ## Create a Provisioning Profile

 The last task on the iOS Dev Center website is to create a `Development Provisioning Profile`.

 All the instructions are self-explanatory so I won't repeat them here.
+Essentially you are combining the certificate, the App ID and the Device ID(s) that you have setup.

 Just make sure you download and double click the `.mobileprovision` file at the end.